World Rowing: Membership

 At the 2022 Ordinary Congress, World Rowing admitted its 157th member.

 Events

 World Rowing organises a large number of international rowing events throughout the year.

 Olympics

 World Rowing has been sponsoring the program for rowing events at the Olympic games since the initial Olympic games in 1896 in Athens.
 It is also responsible for running the qualification program to select the participants for the games.

 Paralympics

 World Rowing has been sponsoring the program for rowing events at the Paralympic games since the 2008 Paralympic Games in Beijing.
 It is also responsible for running the qualification program to select the participants for the games.

 World Rowing Cup

-Started in 1997, the World Cup comprises three regattas held in late Sprint and early Summer.
+Started in 1997, the World Cup comprises three regattas held in late Spring and early Summer.

 World Rowing Championships

 A week-long regatta held every year.
 During Olympic years, only non-Olympic boat classes race.

 World Rowing Under 19 Championships

 Running since 1967, the World Rowing Junior Championships is for those who are under 18 by the end of the current calendar year.
 During Olympic years it is held at the same time as the World Rowing Championships.
 Since 2021, the name 'Under 19' has been used instead of 'Junior'.